0504Siddhi/NirdoshVault_/README.md

 The intended production design processes documents temporarily and deletes them after verification, with explicit granular consent, purpose limitation, and data minimization — designed in accordance with the core principles of the **Digital Personal Data Protection (DPDP) Act, 2023**.
 This is a student prototype and **has not undergone formal legal compliance certification**.

-> ⚠️ **Privacy Notice:** This is a demonstration prototype.
-Please use synthetic or redacted documents instead of real Aadhaar, PAN, or other sensitive personal documents.
+> ⚠️ **Privacy Notice:** This is a hackathon prototype.
+Please use the built-in "Try Sample Documents" feature or upload redacted documents instead of real sensitive personal documents.

 AI assists with document understanding and field extraction only. **The final Identity Resolution Confidence score is produced entirely by the deterministic scoring engine — never by an LLM.** The score measures cross-document consistency only; it does not establish document authenticity, legal correctness, ownership, or government approval of any kind.